IntelRealSense/librealsense/examples/tracking-mask/readme.md

 ## Overview

 This sample demonstrates how to "mask" out a portion of the fisheye image on T265 to prevent the tracking from using the full fisheye frame.
 This is only recommended if you know that some part of your fisheye frame will be occluded.
+The API requires the user to pass a timestamp in addition to the mask image.
+If this timestamp is 0 or in the past, the mask will be used immediately.
+If the timestamp is set to a future time, the mask will not take effect until this time.
+Querying `get_tracking_mask` will only return the mask once it is being used.

 ## Expected Output
 The application should open a window in which it shows one of the fisheye streams and displays only the center portion of the frame (where the mask has been set to 1).